hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 cognitive ladder?
 More generally, can *any creature simulate any other creature*?
-This leads to a sharp version of strong cognitive relativism: two organisms will have incommensurable experiences unless they have the same sort of brain.
+This leads to a sharp version of strong cognitive relativism: two organisms will have (mutually) incommensurable experiences unless they have the same sort of brain.

 #### The inner life of bats